Liberty Park: Location of The Sphere

-Horse Soldier sculpture
+America's Response Monument sculpture

 The America's Response Monument, a life-and-a-half scale bronze statue commemorating the actions of U.S. Special Operations Forces in the first few weeks of the War in Afghanistan, was unveiled to the public during the Veteran's Day Parade in New York City on November 11, 2011.
 The statue was dedicated in a ceremony led by Vice President Joe Biden and Lieutenant-General John Mulholland, commander of U.S. Army Special Operations Command and formerly commander of Task Force Dagger during the initial days of the War in Afghanistan.
 Soldiers representing the United States Army Special Operations Command attended the dedication ceremony.

 The inscription at base of the sculpture bears its name, America's Response Monument, and the Latin subtitle De Oppresso Liber.
 The subtitle, traditionally translated as "to free the oppressed", is the motto of the Green Berets, who inspired the monument.
 A piece of steel from the original World Trade Center is embedded in the base.
-It is the first public monument to honor United States special forces.
+It is the first public monument to honor the United States Army Special Forces.

 The $750,000 cost of statue was donated by hundreds of private citizens, including some survivors of the September 11 attacks.
 The statue was temporarily located in the West Street Lobby inside One World Financial Center in New York City opposite Ground Zero.
 On September 13, 2016, the statue was rededicated once again on an elevated space on the south side of Ground Zero within Liberty Park.